 Current Volunteer Opportunity – Wednesdays 10am-12pm

 Meet us at Hugh MacRae Park every Wednesday from 10am-12pm for landscaping and park beautification.
 Tools will be provided, but bring your own work gloves.
-Volunteers meet at Shelter #1.
+Volunteers meet at the maintenance shop at 10am (the maintenance shop is the building located just inside the park entrance at Pine Grove Drive, near the tennis courts).

 Click here to become a Parks Star or to request additional information